razee-io/Razeedash-api/README.md

 ## Install on Kubernetes

 Setup so you can use `kubectl` commands on the target cluster.
-For IBM Cloude Kubernetes Service the following command will get the KUBECONFIG for your Kubernetes cluster and export the KUBECONFIG variable.
+For IBM Cloud Kubernetes Service the following command will get the KUBECONFIG for your Kubernetes cluster and export the KUBECONFIG variable.